GLEN OF IMAAL TERRIER HEALTH SURVEYS, RECORDS & USEFUL LINKS

 Find A Puppy – Glen of Imaal Terrier : PUPPY SEEKERS - To be sure that your puppy is not at risk of developing the blinding disorder crd3 (the Glen variant of progressive retinal atrophy), please ask about the crd3 status of the sire and dam of the litter - at least one parent MUST be DNA tested Clear or known to be Hereditary Clear.
 You can check for yourself by typing the names of the sire & dam into the Health Test Results Finder (see link above).
 If a Glen has been DNA tested or is known to be Hereditary Clear, the result will show alongside DNA test - PRA (crd3).
 If you need any help with your search, please do not hesitate to contact the EFG Health Coordinator.

 MyKC : This is the KC's online service for both dog owners and breeders, where you can research pedigrees, keep records of weight and health checks, set up reminders for vaccinations and flea & worming treatments, and benefit from many exclusive offers for you and your dog.

-The International Glen of Imaal Terrier DNA Archive at the Animal Health Trust (AHT) provides a confidential storage facility for Glen buccal (cheek) swabs for future health research projects, along with pedigree and health information.
+GLEN DNA ARCHIVE: A confidential storage facility ( the Kennel Club Genetics Centre (KCGC) at Cambridge University) for Glen buccal (cheek) swabs for future health research projects, along with pedigree and health information.
 All Glen owners, whatever the age or health status of their Glens, are encouraged to summit swabs to the Glen Archive.

 The Royal Veterinary College (RVC), in collaboration with the University of Sydney, is undertaking a UK wide long term study of small animal disease.
 The aims of this project are to investigate the range and frequency of small animal health problems seen by veterinary surgeons working in general practice in the United Kingdom and highlight major risk factors for these conditions.